Last updated on January 22nd, 2021 at 07:02 am

 Use of bidets and long butt wipers

-After your hip replacement, you will find that you are unable to wipe your bum after visiting the washroom.
+After your hip replacement, you will find that you can’t reach to wipe bottom after visiting the washroom.
 It will be excruciatingly painful to do so and your doctor might actually warn you from doing it.
 So what do you?
 Do you go around the house with poopy skidmarks and a bad smell.

 You can use bidets on your toilet or even go ahead to buy a bottom wiper.